EyeOfCode/swagger-gen/README.md

 3. create dto
 4. install lib `axios`
 5. set root env nx (set base url service)
+6. implement api and add tag swagger `Generate` or `generate` on route
-6. run generate script
+7. run generate script
-7. set nx export lib on `tasconfig.basse.json (paths)`
+8. set nx export lib on `tasconfig.basse.json (paths)`
-8. get function api on client by directory `(libs/generators-api)`
+9. get function api on client by directory `(libs/generators-api)`
-9. use `subscribe` response data
+10. use `subscribe` response data

 *** if error a babel you can use config nx babel.config.json `"presets": ["@nrwl/web/babel"]`
 *** you can watch api json from `http://localhost/api-json`